 Planning a green graduation party

 In Minnesota, more than 60,000 high school students will be graduating this year.
 That adds up to a lot of parties and a lot of waste.
-According to a recent survey, Americans spend $985 for graduation parties.
+According to a recent survey, Americans spend an average of $985 for graduation parties.
 With a little planning, you can have a big party without a lot of waste.

 - Host a joint open house.
 Many graduation parties occur on weekends in June and July, which means a lot of parties on the same day.
 Not only will you save money by sharing in the costs, your guests won’t need to travel from party to party.
 Tip: Go greener by encouraging your guests to carpool or use more eco-friendly ways to get to the party, such as bicycles or mass transportation.